johnnycatsf/psychedeli.ca/app/doc/2012-07-29-meet-blue_velvet.md

 ## making it work

 Sound fun?
-It's real easy to get started, just add `gem 'blue_velvet'` to your Gemfile, run `bundle` and generate the configuration using `rails g facebook:config`.
-Generate a new Facebook app on
+It's real easy to get started!

+Just add
+    gem 'blue_velvet'

+to your Gemfile, run

+    bundle

+and generate the configuration using

+    rails g facebook:config

-<http://developers.facebook.com> and enter in your app data, as well as
-the page ID you're looking to access.
+Generate a new Facebook app on <http://developers.facebook.com> and enter in your app data, as well as the page ID you're looking to access.

 Now that you're set up to access a Facebook page, you can build routes to your Facebook page's attributes like so: